khval/kittyCraft.library/craft_commands.md

 Pal To Bank [bank number],[palette number],[mask]

- --- don't know how mask works... (not working yet.)
+ --- don't know how mask works... (so not working yet.)

 **Pal From Bank [bank number]**